adlnet/xAPI-Spec/xAPI.md

 “http://adlnet.gov/expapi/verbs/voided" is used for this purpose.

 ###### Requirements
-When issuing a statement that voids another, the object of that voiding statement...
+When issuing a statement that voids another, the Object of that voiding statement...

 * MUST have the "objectType" field set to "StatementRef;"
 * MUST specify the ID of the statement-to-be-voided by its "id" field.